rajeshwar-shinde/C/README.md

 # Embedded-C course submissions

-This repository contains all the course submissions for the Embedded-C course.
+This repository contains the miscellaneous notes for GNU GCC, Linker script etc.